apache/sirona/src/site/markdown/web.md

 ## Installation

-Add commons-monitoring-web to your webapp.
+Add sirona-web to your webapp.

 ## Monitor requests